Gain access to thousands of additional definitions and advanced search features—ad free! JOIN NOW

 author, litterateur (or littérateur), pen, penman, scribe, writer

-Recent Examples of scrivener from the Web
+Recent Examples on the Web

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'scrivener.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Learn More about scrivener
+More Definitions for scrivener